 As pioneers of producing RNG in Canada, Seabreeze Farm made headlines back in 2015 when they announced they combined anaerobic digestion with a biogas upgrading plant.
-The farm’s decision to update their biogas upgrading equipment is on trend to what analysts have witnessed over the last five years: that membrane separation is the prevalent technology used in North America’s RNG industry.
+The farm’s decision to update their biogas upgrading equipment reflects what analysts have witnessed over the last five years.
+Particularly that membrane separation is the prevalent technology used in North America’s RNG industry.

-“We are thrilled to introduce the Carborex®MS, our innovative membrane separation technology, into the Canadian market.
-Seabreeze Farm will find that our membrane system is easier to operate and will free up time originally spent on O&M (operation and maintenance).”Robert Lems, General Manager of DMT Clear Gas Solutions
+“This project marks the introduction of the Carborex®MS, our innovative membrane separation technology, into the Canadian market.
+Seabreeze Farm will find that our membrane system is easier to operate.
+This will free up time originally spent on operation and maintenance.”Robert Lems, General Manager of DMT Clear Gas Solutions

-The project will upgrade 180 standard cubic feet per minute (scfm) of biogas to produce more than 98 percent pure RNG.
+The project will upgrade 180 standard cubic feet per minute (SCFM) of biogas to produce more than 98 percent RNG.
 Additionally, the RNG will be sold to FortisBC, a natural gas and electricity utility servicing over 1.2 million customers in British Columbia.
-Upon direct injection into their natural gas system, FortisBC will operate the interconnection, monitor the gas quality and distribute this renewable energy to B.C.’s residents and businesses who chose to subscribe to the RNG program.
+Following direct injection into their natural gas system, FortisBC will operate the interconnection, monitor the gas quality and distribute this renewable energy to B.C.’s residents and businesses who chose to subscribe to the RNG program.

 “Renewable Natural Gas is a crucial component of our 30BY30 target, which is our goal to reduce our customers’ greenhouse gas emissions by 30 percent by 2030.
 Increasing the amount of renewable gases in our infrastructure is paramount to a lower carbon future and I want to thank Seabreeze Farm and DMT Clear Gas Solutions for their leadership in climate action.”Scott Gramm, Manager of RNG Supply with FortisBC

-Thanks to this Seabreeze Farm project, the RNG, generated from dairy manure produced by 250 cows and 12,000 annual tons of off-farm organics, is enough to heat approximately 350 homes.
-In Canada, the production of biogas from all major sources, including agricultural organics, municipal wastewater, landfill gas, and separated source organics, is equivalent to 3 percent of the country’s natural gas demand (Source: Canadian Biogas Association).
+This RNG project uses dairy manure produced by 250 cows and 12,000 annual tons of off-farm organics.
+As a result of the Seabreeze Farm project, the RNG produced is enough to heat approximately 350 homes.
+Moreover, Canada’s production of biogas from all major sources, including agricultural organics, municipal wastewater, landfill gas, and separated source organics, is equivalent to 3 percent of the country’s natural gas demand (Source: Canadian Biogas Association).

 “RNG can be a great opportunity for B.C. farmers.
 It has been a real pleasure working with Seabreeze Farm to help them select a new biogas upgrader and improve their anaerobic digestion plant.”Matt Dickson, Managing Director of Hallbar Consulting Inc.